technologiestiftung/qtrees-ai-data/README.md

 #### 3.6 Golang Migrate - Database change management

 Info: https://github.com/golang-migrate/migrate
+If you want to run the tool locally, you need to install Golang Migrate first.
+On Linux and Mac OS this is simply done by using brew:
+`brew install golang-migrate`

+Or go here to download the binaries and add them to your `PATH`: https://github.com/golang-migrate/migrate/releases

 Golang migrate is used to take care and track of database changes.
 The current migrations steps can be found in folder `infrastructure/database/migrations`.
-In the database, there is a table called `schema_migrations`, which tells which database version we currently have.
+In the database, there is a table called `public.schema_migrations`, which tells which database version we currently have.

 This version corresponds to the first number of the migration .sql files.
 For example, `000002_230301_setup_users.up` is would be database version 2, created 1st of March.